lukelechel/thebonusshow/README.md

 # thebonusshow

-This is the code for The Bonus Show podcast.
+This is the code for my podcast, [The Bonus Show](https://thebonusshow.com).

-Built on React Native and React Router.
+Built on ReactJS using TypeScript.